 You may be asked to sight-side back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary marked by a line or row of cones.
-You are required to get your vehicle completely into the space with your entire vehicle straight with the alley.
 (See Figure 12.6.)